rap-god/hello-world/README.md

 # hello-world
  a test repository

-i am wangchao. i like to play computer games. how about you? can i have fun together with you?
+i am WangChao. i like to play computer games. how about you? can i have fun together with you?